KyrinZou/KyrinZou.github.io/_pages/about.md

 My Research Interests
 ======
-My primary research focus is proportional high dimensional models, especially regularized Empirical Risk Minimization (R-ERM).
-Specific topics including:
+I have a broad interest in the theoretical foundations of machine learning and artificial intellegence, with a primary focus on proportional high dimensional asymptotics.
+My current research foci include:
-1. Error estimation, appoximate and exact cross validation methods,
+1. Risk estimation and cross validation methods,
-2. Machine unlearning, data evaluation and interpretability
+2. Machine unlearning,
+3. Data evaluation and interpretability

 Selected Publications